autonome/peek/README.md

 <img width="969" alt="CleanShot 2023-04-03 at 18 50 22@2x" src="https://user-images.githubusercontent.com/50103/229501558-7084d66e-962a-4c0f-a10e-11787ef3ce68.png">

+## Design

+Many user tasks on the web are either transient, chained or persistent, data oriented, or some mix of those.
+The document-oriented web does not meet those needs.
+Major browser vendors can't meet those needs well, for many reasons.

+* transient
+* chained
+* persistent
+* data oriented

+About this space:
+* Embrace the app-ness aspect of the web platform, less about the document-ness
+* Javascript is ok here
+* Decouple html+js+css from http+dns+ssl - not entirely, but that trust+security model is not a required starting point

 ## Features

-You can use Peek in three ways, with more coming:
+You can use Peek in a few ways, with more coming:

 * Peeks - Keyboard activated modal chromeless web pages
 * Slides - Keyboard or gesture activated modal chromeless web pages which slide in from any screen edges
 * Scripts - Scripts periodically executed against a web page in the background which extract data and notify on changes

+In progress:
+* Commands
+* Groups

 ### Peeks